ARM-software/acle/main/acle.md

 * Introduced `__ARM_FEATURE_PAUTH` and `__ARM_FEATURE_BTI` in sections
   [Pointer Authentication](#pointer-authentication) and [Branch Target Identification](#branch-target-identification) respectively.
-* Fix the changelog of 2021Q3, as is was missing the mentioning of the intrinsic `vmul_lane_u16` in the second item.
+* Fixed the changelog of 2021Q3, as is was missing the mentioning of the intrinsic `vmul_lane_u16` in the second item.
 * Fixed item lists rendering in [M-profile Vector Extension](#m-profile-vector-extension-mve-intrinsics).
 * Fixed superfluous and broken backticks in code examples throughout.